InnateMC/InnateMC/README.md

 A native minecraft launcher for macOS.
 Built using Swift and SwiftUI.

 ## Discuss
 Join the InnateMC discord server: https://discord.gg/EXJTUsxXbX
+Or open/join a discussion

 ## Features
 - [ ] Launch Vanilla Minecraft in offline mode